 Keep in mind, the courts will only consider the “new child” reasoning only if the financial resources available to the new child are less than what’s available to the children from a previous marriage.
 Simply put, if you and your new spouse’s income combined is equal to or more than the combined resources of you and your ex, then the judge typically will not grant your request for modification.

 Do You Want to Modify Your Current Alimony Or Child Support Order?
-Our New York Divorce Lawyer Can Help You!

-With more than 30 years of experienced, our New York family law attorney at Goldweber Epstein LLP understands what it takes to obtain the most favorable outcome possible.
+With more than 30 years of experience, our New York family law attorney at Goldweber Epstein LLP understands what it takes to obtain the most favorable outcome possible.
 We can evaluate your case, determine all of your available legal options, and protect your rights and best interests in the process.

 If you are interested in modifying a current alimony or child support order, contact us and request a consultation today.